You love your kids. I know you do.

 A good mattress will generally last about 10 years which would take your child from when they grow out of their cot/toddler bed into their teens.
 This would definitely mean you get great value for money.

-On the whole, there’s a surprising lack of research in this area.
+On the whole, there’s a surprising lack of research in to what firmness level your child should sleep on.
 I couldn’t find any definitive studies that have been done.

 - If your child sleeps on their front, don’t get a mattress that’s too soft.
 Their breathing could be obstructed since they’ll sink into the mattress.